 One reason people cite for earning a degree in a computer science-related field is that it can help land a job or open up possibilities of higher salaries.
 However, many programming jobs don't require a degree at all as long as you can demonstrate your technical ability.
 You can learn what you need to know by teaching yourself to code, finding a mentor to help you learn, or attending a coding bootcamp.

-If you choose to go down the academic road, I would advise that you first learn to program before attending school.
-And that’s because much of what is learned in school is very theoretical, and won’t mean much to you until you have practical experience.
-If you walk into a class already knowing how to code, you can make the most of each session by knowing what questions to ask, learning how to improve your programming techniques, and apply the theoretical knowledge immediately for practical use.
+If you choose to go down the academic road, it's wise to first learn to program before attending school.
+That's because much of what is learned in school is theoretical and won’t mean much to you until you have practical experience.
+If you walk into a class already knowing how to code, you can make the most of each session by knowing what questions to ask, learning how to improve your programming techniques, and applying the theoretical knowledge immediately for practical use.

 I want to note that I in no way mean to dismiss the value of Computer Science.
 It is wonderful, has its place in industry in addition academia, and is a lot of fun to learn and teach.
 However, you can become a top-notch web developer without going to school.
 And then you can build your own awesome stuff and take over the world.